 Toilets and baby change facilities are available.

 If you are hungry or thirsty before the show then head upstairs to the Piano Bar.
-A current menu can be found on the website here.
 If you are after a drink or snack before or after the show then you’ll find the Ritz Café in the foyer.

 Pirate swords, flashing hooks and programmes can be purchased before or during the show from the foyer.